abluescarab/recipe-manager/README.md

 * Print your recipes straight from the program

 ## <a name="message"></a>A message to downloaders
-If you run into any problems, please send me an email at [alana@abluescarab.us](mailto:alana@abluescarab.us) or use the [contact page on my website](http://www.abluescarab.us/contact.php).
-In particular, I'm looking for SQL errors.
-If your computer has any issues with the SQL database used in this program, please contact me (**make sure to send me the error message, too!**).
-Feel free to send me feedback, as well!
-Every bit of feedback will help me improve this program and others.
+If you encounter any errors, please [send me an email](mailto:support@abluescarab.us) or use the [contact form on my website](http://www.abluescarab.us/contact.php). **Make sure to send me the error message!** Also feel free to send me feedback!
+Every bit of feedback will help me improve my software!

 ## <a name="changelog"></a>Changelog
+##### v1.0.0 / 2014-02-12
+Major:
+- Added star rating control
+- Added icon

+Minor:
+- Removed RowHeaders
+- Disabled resizing rows
+- Changed default width of "Name" column
+- Removed rating label and rating form

+Fix:
+- Resets View tab after deleting last recipe

+---

 ##### v0.2.0 / 2014-02-12
+Major:
 - Added printing

+Minor:
+- Updated help file
 - Goes to the Add tab after deleting last recipe

-- Updated help file
+---

 ##### v0.1.1 / 2014-01-15
+Minor:
 - Added ColumnWidths setting